 You’ll have to make a shortlist based on your wish list, preferred neighborhoods, and budget.
 Even if you can narrow down a list of 10 or 20 properties to call, you’ll then have to find the time to visit each one and evaluate them.
 All of this isn’t hard, but it can be time-consuming, especially if you’re unfamiliar with the neighborhoods, streets, and buildings.

-When you hire a buyer’s broker, they will do all the searching and calling based on your needs and budget.
+When you hire a buyer’s broker, they will curate and do all the searching, calling based on your needs and budget.
 They can then schedule appointments to view properties which they feel are suitable for your need and potentially worth considering.
 If you’re working full-time and don’t have a lot of free time, this alone can be invaluable.
 When viewing properties together, they can explain the pros and cons of each to help you decipher, which is the right one.
 All this saves you time and ensures that you find a desirable property with great long-term potential that matches your needs and budget.

 Negotiations and making an offer